KRBE: Top 40 KRBE (1973–1981)

-Rivalry with KKBQ (1982–90)
+Rivalry with KKBQ (1982–1990)

 On August 21, 1984, KRBE returned to top 40 under PD Paul Christy.
-Not too long after, KRBE dropped the "Hot Hits" slogan which was used from 1984-1985 and became "Power 104."
+Not too long after, KRBE dropped the "Hot Hits" slogan which was used from 1984 to 1985, and became "Power 104".
 KRBE and KKBQ competed head to head throughout the 1980s.
 In November 1986, Dallas-based Susquehanna Radio purchased KRBE and KENR (now known as KNTH).

-In 1987, KRBE began incorporating more dance hits into its format with evening weekend studio mix shows, from 10 p.m. to 2 a.m., known as "The Friday/Saturday Night Power Mix".
+In 1987, KRBE began incorporating more dance hits into its format with evening weekend studio mix shows, from 10 pm to 2 am, known as "The Friday/Saturday Night Power Mix".
 KKBQ matched it with its own mix shows, as "Club 93Q".
 By the end of 1987, Scott Sparks had been hired from Y95 in Dallas to prop up the night show with a dance-heavy sound.

 Beginning on January 9, 1988, KRBE launched "The Saturday Night Power Mix Live from The Ocean Club", which was billed as Houston's first live four-hour (and later, six-hour) mix show from a nightclub.
 On May 29, 1988, KKBQ launched its first live nightclub broadcast, "93Q Live on the Cutting Edge" from Club 6400, a club once located at 6400 Richmond Avenue which played a mix of industrial, new wave and goth music.
 While KRBE's show was a little more radio friendly, it was first to play some of the music 6400 was spinning, and turned out to be a success.
 KRBE responded to KKBQ's 6400 Sunday nights with an in-studio mix show called "Sunday Night Power Tracks" that specialized in "rare and obscure" imported dance music, mixed by the Ocean Club's Tim Flanigan.

 "Hits Without the Hype" (1991–96)

-KRBE and KKBQ continued their top 40 rivalry until 1991, when the top 40 format was showing signs of wear due to the rise of popularity of grunge rock and hip hop.
-Under Program Director Steve Wyrostok, who was recruited from sister station WAPW in Atlanta, KRBE stripped to a generic "no frills" top 40 format, in which the station dropped "lazer FX" sound effects, and did away with prerecorded voice announcers.
-In addition, DJs were asked to tone down their presentations and hip hop and rap music was pulled from the playlist.
+KRBE and KKBQ continued their Top 40 rivalry until 1991, when the Top 40 format was showing signs of wear due to the rise of popularity of alternative rock and hip-hop.
+Under Program Director Steve Wyrostok, who was recruited from sister station WAPW in Atlanta, KRBE stripped to a generic "no frills" Top 40 format, in which the station dropped "lazer FX" sound effects, and did away with prerecorded voice announcers.
+In addition, DJs were asked to tone down their presentations and hip hop was pulled from the playlist.
 Even the "Power" moniker of the 1980s was gone.

 KRBE was rebranded as "104 KRBE, Hits Without the Hype", and used the "No Rap, No Screaming DJs" slogan.
-Rival Top 40 station KKBQ eventually flipped to an "easy country music" format on September 19, 1991, after a brief period in which it programmed a rock-oriented top 40 mix as a stunt.
+Rival Top 40 station KKBQ eventually flipped to an "easy country music" format on September 19, 1991, after a brief period in which it programmed a rock-oriented Top 40 mix as a stunt.
 Notable KRBE personalities during this time included Ryan Chase, 'Psycho' Robbie, Dancin' Dave, Joel Davis, Paul "Cubby" Bryant, John Leach, Larry Davis and Michele Fisher.